fschlz/coffee-flavor-api/README.md

 # Coffee Flavor API

-This is a simple API that provides the coffee flavors that have been defined by the Specialty Coffee Association (SCA) in their ["The Coffee Taster's Flavor Wheel"](https://sca.coffee/research/coffee-tasters-flavor-wheel).
+This is a simple JSON API that only runs locallyon your machine and provides the coffee flavors that have been defined by the Specialty Coffee Association (SCA) in their ["The Coffee Taster's Flavor Wheel"](https://sca.coffee/research/coffee-tasters-flavor-wheel).

 # Usage